 The people of Banpo were hunter-gatherers who then shifted to an agrarian culture (farming).
 Farm implements like sickles and plows have been found on site.
 They ate primarily millet (cereals) and kept domesticated dogs and pigs.
 They were primarily vegetarian (like most Neolithic cultures) although there is evidence of occasional meat-eating from fishing and hunting.

 Their ceramics were highly developed, and one of the most interesting designs is the pointed amphora (also known as the "sharp-bottom water bottle"), which is an oval-shaped ceramic jug with a handle on each side, a thin, short, neck and a pointed bottom.
 The point at the bottom would seem impractical because the jug would tip over, but archaeologists believe the jugs were placed firmly in earth or soft clay and were more stable than flat-bottomed jugs, which could fall over more easily.
 The pottery was decorated with animal motifs, geometric designs, human faces (possibly deities) and dragons.
-The now-famous Chinese dragon shape appears on the ceramics excavated from Banpo.
+The image of the Pig-Dragon (a figure with the face of a pig and body of a serpent), precursor to the now-famous Chinese dragon, appears on the ceramics excavated from Banpo.